Georgi Dimitrov Mausoleum: Attempt to blow up the mausoleum

 In 1956, 14 anti-communists prepared a bombing of the mausoleum during a May Day demonstration.
 Clock bombs would have exploded after the leadership of the Bulgarian Communist Party and the country came on the podium.
 The act, which was planned by Stoyan Zarev, was intended to draw the attention of the world media to Bulgaria.
 In addition to the Mausoleum, Zarev also planned to blow up five important ministries.
 The group encountered difficulties in implementing the plan and was greatly delayed, until they were uncovered and arrested by the KDS in February 1960.

 Maintenance and activities

 The mausoleum was an object of police protection of paramount importance.
-The mausoleum was the center of state ceremonies in the People's Republic of Bulgaria, a place where foreign delegations lay wreaths when visiting the country and the state leadership from its rostrum receives the demonstrations and parades on the official holidays.
-The Bulgarian Land Force's National Guards Unit formerly performed public duties at the now destroyed mausoleum, in a ritual similar to today's changing of the guard at the Presidency.
-The guards at the mausoleum were part of Post №1, which was mounted on Sundays, Wednesdays, and on solemn occasions.
+The mausoleum was the center of state ceremonies in the People's Republic of Bulgaria, a place where foreign delegations laid wreaths when visiting the country and the state leadership from its rostrum received the demonstrations and parades on the official holidays.
+The Bulgarian Land Forces’s National Guards Unit formerly performed public duties at the mausoleum, in a ritual similar to today's changing of the guard at the Presidency.
+The guards at the mausoleum were part of Post No. 1, which was mounted on Sundays, Wednesdays, and on solemn occasions.
 Soldiers were selected from the Bulgarian People's Army as well as the Internal Troops of the Ministry of Interior.
 There were no cartridges in the rifles while on duty, as police were always on duty in the area.